commandcontrolQ/pyrender/README.md

 - Thorin Oakenshield for the gear (https://www.printables.com/@ThorinOakenshield)

 - Bing AI for helping me remember how to create a 'Open file' window

+- ChatGPT for helping me understand how Panda3D works

 - 3DJG for the platonic solids (https://www.printables.com/@3DJG_199655)